Camaal Reid: Canada

 In 2016, he played abroad in the Canadian Soccer League with the York Region Shooters.
 In his debut season with York Region, he assisted the club in producing an 11-game unbeaten streak.
 He would also assist the club in securing the First Division title and clinching a playoff berth.
 York Region would be eliminated in the second round of the playoffs to Hamilton City in a penalty shootout.

-He would re-sign with York Region for the 2017 season.
+He re-signed with York Region for the 2017 season.
 Reid assisted the club in winning the CSL Championship after defeating Scarborough SC in a penalty shootout.

-In 2018, he played in League1 Ontario with North Mississauga SC.
+In 2018, he played with North Mississauga SC.
 He played with league rivals ProStars FC for the 2019 season.

 In 2021, he returned to the Canadian Soccer League to play with Scarborough SC.
 In his debut match for Scarborough, he recorded two goals against Toronto Tigers.
 He helped Scarborough qualify for the ProSound Cup tournament where he recorded a goal against Atletico Sporting Toronto which advanced the club to the finals.
 In the finals, Scarborough faced FC Vorkuta but was defeated in a penalty shootout.
 He also assisted the club in securing the CSL Championship where Scarborough defeated Vorkuta which marked his second championship title.

 Reid re-signed with Scarborough for the 2022 season.
 Throughout the 2022 campaign, the eastern Toronto side would achieve an 18-game undefeated streak and playoff position by finishing third.
 Reid made his third championship appearance, which Scarborough lost to FC Continentals (formerly FC Vorkuta).

+He had another season with Scarborough in 2023.
+Scarborough would clinch the regular-season title throughout the year.
+Reid returned for the 2024 season.
+Throughout the 2024 season, the club finished as runners-up to the Serbian White Eagles.

 International career

-Reid played in a friendly match against Jamaica national football team where he impressed the national team head coach Theodore Whitmore.
+Reid played in a friendly match against Jamaica's national football team where he impressed the national team head coach Theodore Whitmore.
 After impressing the national team head coach he was called to the national team training camp in preparation for the 2014 FIFA World Cup qualification.
-He made his debut for the Jamaica national team on 24 February 2012 against Cuba in a friendly match.
+He debuted for the Jamaican national team on 24 February 2012 against Cuba in a friendly match.